Head of the Charles Regatta: First year

-The Regatta expanded to a two-day event in 1997.
+The Regatta expanded to a two-day event in 1997 and again to a three-day event in 2021.

 In 1991, Frederick V. Schoch was appointed Executive Director of the Regatta, and he continues to oversee the event.

 Charity program

 Since 1998, the Head of the Charles Regatta's Charity Program has generated over $1,000,000 for its official charities, which include Cambridge Community Foundation and Community Rowing, Inc. The Charity Program allows competitors to gain an automatic entry into the Regatta in exchange for raising $1250 per person, per entry.
 Under official rules, any single, double, four, or eight is eligible to enter.

 Cancellations

 The race has been cancelled only twice: in 1996 due to storm bringing heavy rain and wind, and in 2020 due to the COVID-19 pandemic.
 (An online version in the fall of 2020 replaced the in-person race.)

 Awards

 First place medals are awarded to winning competitors in each event category of the race.
 The first place medals are struck bronze medallions that are 2.5 inches in diameter.
 They show a single sculler from above on the front, and are engraved with the year and event on the back.
 Only the first place medals are distributed at the Regatta on Saturday and Sunday evenings following the races.
 Medals for second and third place medallions are of the same design, but are 1.75 inches in diameter.
 The Regatta issues additional subordinate medals according to the number of entries in the race as well.